amodolo/server-embedded/README.md

 # server-embedded
-a simple playground to check the feasibility to embed a jetty and tomcat server inside a fatjar
+a simple playground to check the feasibility to embed a jetty and tomcat server inside am executable war

 ## Quick start